jdibenes/hl2ss/README.md

 **Using the plugin with Spatial Input support**

 1. Follow steps 1 through 3 of the previous section.
-2. For the Hololens2SensorStreaming script component of the Main Camera, set Skip Initialization and set Enable SI.
+2. For the Hololens2SensorStreaming script component of the Main Camera, set Skip Initialization.
 3. Follow steps 4 through 10 of the previous section.
 4. In the Solution Explorer, right click the project and select Properties.
 5. Nagivate to Configuration Properties -> C/C++ -> General -> Additional Include Directories and add the include directory of the plugin folder.